rscottwatson/k8s-with-vault-integration/sidecar/SETUP.md

 ```

 Create a policy that grants access to the secret in vault.
+NOTE The path includes the extra level "data".
 ```
 vault policy write myapp-kv-ro - <<EOF path "secret/data/database/mysql/*" {